 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Tubal ligation is when a woman has her “tubes tied” to prevent pregnancy.
-It is still possible to become pregnant after undergoing the procedure, but tubal ligation is usually highly effective.
+Tubal ligation is when a surgeon “ties” the fallopian tubes to prevent pregnancy.
+It is still possible for someone to become pregnant if, over time, the tubes grow back together.
+However, this is rare.

 The surgery involves cutting and tying off the fallopian tubes to prevent an egg from entering the uterus.

 Undergoing tubal ligation increases the risk of ectopic pregnancy.
 Read on to learn more about symptoms of ectopic pregnancy, other complications, and the chances of becoming pregnant after the procedure.

 Though rare, it is possible to become pregnant after tubal ligation.